clem9669/hashcat-rule/README.md

 I use hashcat (https://github.com/hashcat/hashcat/).
 Rule are supposed to be mutual for john and hashcat or other.

 > 3 rules exists to adapt hashing algorithm speed.
-Large for fast hash algorithm as md4&md5.
+Large for fast hash algorithm as md4 & md5.
 Small for slow hash algorithm as bcrypt.

-This was for basic coverage of passwords for non-educated people who only add 1 letter, 1 digits, 1 punctuation, 1 digits+punctuations, 2 digits+punctuations or a year (from 1900 to 2099) or some famous tricks (ex:p@$$w0rd) to their **password**.
+This was for basic coverage of passwords for non-educated people who only add 1 letter, 1 digits, 1 punctuation, 1 digits+punctuations, 2 digits+punctuations or a year or some famous tricks *(ex: p@$$w0rd)* to their **password**.

-> Update: I have extented these rules to be more than just that.
+> 📣 Update: I have extented these rules to be more than just that. 📣

 The **Big** rule is :
 * clem9669 medium list